-7. It’s essential for you to obtain your Student ID card to: check out resources from our library, obtain materials through interlibrary Loan service and other MnSCU libraries, and meet the Brooklyn Park campus requirement that all students carry their Student ID at ALL times.
+- It’s essential for you to obtain your Student ID card to: check out resources from our library, obtain materials through interlibrary loan service and other MnSCU libraries, and meet the Brooklyn Park campus requirement that all students carry their Student ID at ALL times.

-8. Parking fees vary across Metropolitan State University campuses.
-Parking at St. Paul costs $2.50, parking at Minneapolis costs $5.00 and parking at Midway is free.
+- Parking fees vary across Metropolitan State University campuses.
+Parking at Minneapolis costs $5.00 and parking at Midway is free.
 If you enroll in courses at LECJEC in Brooklyn Park, parking fees will be added to your tuition bill based on the credits registered at LECJEC.
-You may obtain a parking card from Gateway Student Services at the St. Paul campus that will allow you to preload money and be used as a debit card as you park at the St. Paul and Minneapolis campuses.

 Oftentimes, First-Year students may change their intended major.
 If you are uncertain about your major choice or would like to do some additional major and career exploration, visit Career Development Center.

 Now that you have established yourself as a new First-Year student at Metropolitan State University, visit our Current SLC Student page for next steps.